Darwinkel/darwinkel.net/index.md

 [^eternal-recurrence]: Nietzsche's concept of _eternal recurrence_ is a thought experiment asking: if you had to live your exact life over and over forever, would you embrace it?
 It challenges us to affirm life fully - joys, suffering, and all.
 For Nietzsche, to will eternal recurrence is the highest form of _amor fati_ and a test of one's strength and life-affirmation.
 See Nietzsche, One might also argue it encourages living consciously in a way you would not regret.
 F. (1882–1885). _The Gay Science_, _Thus Spoke Zarathustra_.

 [^fry-note]: Although not a primary source, Fry is included as he offers an accessible, unified, complete, consistent, and coherently woven mythos for the modern reader.

+[^utilitarianism]: A reference to the Utility Monster, a thought experiment (Nozick) that challenges total aggregative utilitarianism by showing how maximizing overall utility can justify extreme suffering if one being's capacity for pleasure outweighs all others combined.
+Note the quantifiers _hedons_ for goodness, and _dolors_ for badness.

+[^hedonic-treadmill]: A reference to the Hedonic Treadmill and the Paradox of Hedonism: the psychological finding that increases in pleasure or material gain tend to produce only temporary improvements in well-being, as individuals adapt and return toward a stable baseline, making sustained happiness elusive through pleasure alone.

+[^experience-machine]: A reference to the Experience Machine thought experiment (Nozick), which questions whether pleasure or subjectively satisfying experiences alone constitute a good life, even if they are entirely simulated.
+It is thematically related, but not equivalent, to skepticism scenarios such as the Brain in a Vat, which questions whether perfectly simulated input/output is indistinguishable from reality.

+[^paradox-of-choice]: A reference to the Paradox of Choice (Schwartz), the idea that increasing the number of available options can reduce satisfaction, increase anxiety, and lead to paralysis rather than freedom.
+This can also be reframed through a Stoic-Absurdist lens: freedom is not control over outcomes or infinite possibility, but authorship of one's response within given constraints.

+[^murderer-at-the-door]: A reference to Kant's discussion of truthfulness in _On a Supposed Right to Lie from Philanthropy_ (1797), often summarized as the "murderer at the door" scenario.
+Kant argues that lying is always morally impermissible, even if telling the truth leads directly to an innocent person's death.
+The thought experiment exposes a central tension in strict deontology: the refusal to allow consequences or situational judgment to inform moral action.

+[^divine-command-theory]: A reference to Divine Command Theory, the meta-ethical view that moral rightness is grounded solely in the will or commands of a divine authority.
+Classical critiques include Plato's _Euthyphro dilemma_, which asks whether actions are good because the gods command them, or whether the gods command them because they are good.
+The former risks arbitrariness; the latter undermines divine authority as the source of morality.

+[^moral-saint]: Susan Wolf's Moral Saint critique argues that a life devoted exclusively to maximizing moral goodness risks crowding out traits central to human flourishing, such as individuality, creativity, humor, intimacy, and joy.
+It challenges ethical systems whose demands become totalizing, whether framed in terms of moral purity, maximal virtue, or optimized goodness.